pingcap/docs-cn/tidb-cloud/tidb-cloud-glossary.md

 # TiDB Cloud Glossary

+## A

+### ACID

+ACID refers to the four key properties of a transaction: atomicity, consistency, isolation, and durability.
+Each of these properties is described below.

+- **Atomicity** means that either all the changes of an operation are performed, or none of them are.
+TiDB ensures the atomicity of the [TiDB Region](#region) that stores the Primary Key to achieve the atomicity of transactions.

+- **Consistency** means that transactions always bring the database from one consistent state to another.
+In TiDB, data consistency is ensured before writing data to the memory.

+- **Isolation** means that a transaction in process is invisible to other transactions until it completes.
+This allows concurrent transactions to read and write data without sacrificing consistency.
+TiDB currently supports the isolation level of `REPEATABLE READ`.

+- **Durability** means that once a transaction is committed, it remains committed even in the event of a system failure.
+TiKV uses persistent storage to ensure durability.

 ## C

 ### cluster tier

 Determines the functionality and capacity of your cluster.
-Different cluster tiers provide different numbers of TiDB, TiKV, and TiFlash<sup>beta</sup> nodes in your cluster.
+Different cluster tiers provide different numbers of TiDB, TiKV, and TiFlash nodes in your cluster.

 ## M